evansd/whitenoise/README.rst

    application = WhiteNoise(application, root='/path/to/static/files')
    application.add_files('/path/to/more/static/files', prefix='more-files/')

-And that's it, you're ready to go!
+And that's it, you're ready to go.
 For more details see the `full documentation
 <http://whitenoise.evans.io/en/latest/base.html>`_.